-Lots of information flies around during elections - much of it on social media.
+Lots of information flies around during elections.
 The ECQ encourages everyone to stop and consider if information is factual before they share it online or in person.

 Ask yourself a few questions.
 Does it come from a reputable source?
 Is it current?
 Could it be a scam?